Prabha Sinha: TV career

 Best known for her portrayal of the character Sheela in the television serial Swabhimaan, opposite Deepak Parashar, which was DD's second daily soap just after Shanti.
 It was later telecasted on Star plus.
 She starred in Itihaas, which was Balaji's first daily soap on DD.
-Itihaas was centered on the story of three sisters, one of which was played by her.
+Itihaas was centered on the story of three sisters, one of whom was played by her.
 This was followed by Parampara on Zee TV, a Siddhant cine vision production (Manish Goswami).
 Another notable performance by Prabha was in the television serial Palchin on Star Plus, directed by Neena Gupta, opposite Arun Govil and Mohan Bhandari.
 Aurat was telecasted on DD.
 This was a B.R.
 Chopra Production.
 In Zameer on Zee TV, she was opposite Virendra Singh and Mohan Gokhale.
 Chonch Ladi Re Chonch ran on 9 Gold, this was her first venture in comedy, it was directed by Anuj Kapoor and opposite Benjamin Gilani.
 In Ittefaq telecasted on Zee Tv, she was opposite yesteryear film star Rajesh Khanna.
 She was the protagonist in the serial Sanskruti on Star Plus (Cine Vista) along with actress Savita Prabhune, opposite Vijayendra Ghatge.
 Karawaas on Zee TV, opposite Arun Govil.
 Ashiqui on Zee TV, opposite Arun Govil (directed by Arun Frank).
 Kahani Nahin, Jeevan Hai on ETV.
 Kundali on Star Plus, (Balaji prod.) opposite Sai Balal, was an interesting story about two sisters and she played their mother-in-law.
-She also starred in the hit television series Kumkum on Star plus BAG Films, which ran for a very long duration.
+She also starred in the hit television series Kumkum on Star Plus BAG Films, which ran for a very long duration.
 She also starred in the hit television series KKusum on Sony TV Balaji Production.
 Bazar, Intezaar Aur Sahi on DD, opposite Rajeev Verma (Samvaad Video).
 Kaisi Lagi Lagan on Cine Vista on Sahara TV.
 Chhoti Bahu on Zee Tv was DJ's production, opposite Surendra Pal.
 Her role in Shubh Kadam was also admired.